cynthialmy/cynthialmy.github.io/_posts/2026-01-27-policy-aware-factuality-assessment.md

 - Whether the decision was automated or human-reviewed
 - If human-reviewed, the reviewer's override rationale

-This audit trail enables retroactive re-evaluation.
-When a policy changes or new evidence emerges, operators can identify which past decisions were made under the old policy and assess whether they would change under the new one.
+The audit trail enables retroactive re-evaluation.
+When policy changes or new evidence emerges, operators can identify which past decisions were made under the old policy and assess whether they would change under the new one.

 ## Limitations and Production Gap

-This demo surfaces the production gap clearly.
+The demo surfaces the production gap clearly.
 Several areas need hardening before deployment.

 **Latency.** The full pipeline takes 8-15 seconds end-to-end in the demo.
 A production system processing millions of items daily would need async processing, pre-computed risk scores, and cached evidence retrieval.
 The current synchronous architecture is designed for explainability, not throughput.